Coronavirus: What You Need to Know

 What is the incubation period of this virus?

 The incubation period is the time that it takes for symptoms to appear after a person has been exposed to a virus.
-The incubation period for 2019-nCoV is not definitively known at this time.
-The CDC believes that the incubation period is anywhere between 2 days and 14 days.
-This is based on current observations of the 2019-nCoV, as well as information that we know about the SARS virus.
+The incubation period for Covid-19 is not definitively known at this time.
+The CDC believes that the incubation period is about 14 days.
+This is based on current observations as well as information that we know about the SARS virus.

 What is the situation in the United States at this time?